SvenPeldszus/GRaViTY-SecDFD-Mapping/README.md

 ### Build

-To built the tool the Eclipse projects from the ''implementation/'' folder of this repository have to be imported into the eclipse workspace.
+To built the tool the Eclipse projects from the `implementation/` and the `build` folder of this repository have to be imported into the eclipse workspace.
+Afterwards the updatesite can be built by opening `org.gravity.mapper.secdfd.updatesite/site.xml` and selecting 'Build All'.
+Alternatively, the plugins can be installed into the running instance according to the following manal: [Export and Install into the Running Host](https://help.eclipse.org/2019-03/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Ftasks%2Fui_export_install_into_host.htm)